oscarvalente/payments-api-tech-challenge/README.md

 # README #

-This README explains how to setup the tech challenge and use it.
+This README explains how to setup the tech challenge and run it.

 ### Project structure
-The project uses has 3 root folders:
+The project has 3 root folders:

-* `payments-api` - source code
+1. payments-api - source code
-* `unit-tests`
+2. unit-tests
-* `integration-tests`
+3. integration-tests

 ### How do I get set up? ###